EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-06-08-upgrading-ghc.markdown

 # Size of Codebase and Changes
 Let's start with how big the codebase is to give something to compare the changes against.
 The Haskell codebase is less than a year old and still growing.
-As of this writing the number of real lines of Haskell, opposed to blank or comment lines, as reported by the cloc utility is just a hair under twenty-one thousand.
+As of this writing the number of real lines of Haskell, opposed to blank or comment lines, as reported by the cloc utility is just a hair under 21,000.
 That is excluding any helper scripts, configuration files, and so on.
 For our change we are upgrading from `LTS-9.21` to `LTS-12.0` both being Stackage resolvers.

 Now, what did we have to change for this?
 Well the lines changed directly due to the upgrade of GHC was a grand total of 1.
 That's right, only a single line.
 There is a bit of a trick in that